From the Director: 'Tis the Season

 Events for MFP fellows at CSWE's APM were also made possible by the generous support of our sponsors.
 The MFP thanks Virginia Commonwealth University, the University of Tennessee, Sacred Heart University, the University of Pittsburgh, Metropolitan State University of Denver, Boston College, Case Western, Fordham University, Columbia University, Rutgers University, and Howard University for helping future social work leaders attend training, professional development, and networking events at the APM.

 The MFP is proud to share the 2022–2023 Doctoral Fellows CV Booklet!
 The booklet highlights six current fellows who are poised to make lasting impacts on individuals, groups, and communities through their research, practice, and teaching.
-Make sure to download the booklet to review their bios and access their CVs.

 November marks Native American or Indigenous Heritage Month, a time to extend extra appreciation and acknowledgement for the tremendous contributions Native Americans, Native Hawaiians, and Alaska Natives make year-round.
 To that end, the MFP is featuring Shianne Graves, a final-year MSW student/first-year fellow at University of Oklahoma as well as Erica Salinas, a first-year doctoral fellow pursuing her PhD in Social Work at the University of Southern California (USC).